To listen to the blog post “Hair Closures 101 Absolutely Everything You Need To Know” over reading it just click the play button below.

 The cons: The cons are that you have to use a weave or wig that is your hair color so your real hair can blend.
-You also have to use weave that is close your real hair texture for the same reason.
+You also have to use a weave that is close to your real hair texture for the same reason.
 Since I am natural, U-part can be difficult because if I am wearing a straight style I have to flat iron my real hair every day to blend it with the fake hair.
-Applying heat every day to your real hair can cause damage and stress on the hair if you are not careful.
+Applying heat to your real hair every day can cause damage and stress on the hair if you are not careful.

 You can watch my video below on how I made a U-Part wig

 I hope that this post told you everything that you needed to know about hair closures.
 For all of my fashion and beauty oriented fashionistas then I have something free that you are going to FREAKIN LOVE.
 YES LOVE.
 It is my 100% free ebook, the Sophie-sticated Mom Stylish, Chic, & Modern Christian Women’s Year-Round Capsule Wardrobe Plan.
 That’s right your forever wardrobe.

 No more being the frumpy, bumpy, boring modest wardrobe, just because you are a Christian.
 Be Godly, frugal, relatively modest, chic, stylish, on a budget and look good doing it.
 Outfits for all seasons (spring, winter, fall, and summer) and most occasions work, casual, dates, gym, chilling or whatever and you will still be fashionable.
 Just click here or the picture below.